SebastienBoyer/Fine-tuning-BERT-for-sentences-classification/README.md

 - a json file that will link the name of your classes to an int : all the int should start at 0 and be contiguous (check example).
 - a train_validation set (training validation spliting is taking care of in train.py) of the csv format.
 Check the example : where our features are "sentences" and our targets are "emotion" (int).
 - predict.py needs a path toward a directory in which all the files are going to be predicted (-d).
+- to change the to_optimize.txt in the input directory with the names of the layers that you want to tune (one per line).
+Kept empty all the layers will be optimized (tuned).
+If you add only the name of the last linear layer that I added to the model (it is called #out" in the code), then the BERT weights will be frozen and you will only optimize the weights of this linear layer (linear regression).
+- To change the no_decay.txt file with names of the layers (or part of the name, in both case one per line) on which you don't want a weight decay regularization.
+For example if you put "out.bias" : no weights decay on the bias of the linear layer that I called "out" in the code.
+If you just put "out" then all the weights and the bias of this "out" linear layer will not be affected by weights decay.
+If the file is kept empty then every weights and bias of the whole model will be under weights decay.

 ## What's under the hood: